-Betaxolol is used in the treatment of high blood pressure; angina pectoris prophylaxis and belongs to the drug class cardioselective beta blockers.
+Betaxolol is used in the treatment of angina pectoris prophylaxis; high blood pressure and belongs to the drug class cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
-Betaxolol 10 mg is not subject to the Controlled Substances Act.
+Betaxolol 10 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 10 mg

 - Prescription only

 - Cardioselective beta blockers

 - C - Risk cannot be ruled out

 - CSA Schedule:

 - Inactive Ingredients: